Dacarbazine is also called DTIC. It is a chemotherapy drug used to treat melanoma, Hodgkin lymphoma and soft tissue sarcoma.

 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.

 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
-The length of the course will depend on the type of cancer you have.
-Your nurse or doctor will discuss your treatment plan with you.
+The length of the course will depend on the type of cancer.
+Your doctor or nurse will talk to you about your treatment plan.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.